Dean Smith: First national championship

-Smith's first national championship occurred with his 1981–82 team, which was composed of future NBA players such as Michael Jordan, James Worthy and Sam Perkins.
-After winning the NCAA Tournament, North Carolina had a record of 32–2.
+Smith won his first national championship with his 1981–82 team, which was composed of future NBA players such as Michael Jordan, James Worthy and Sam Perkins.
+After winning the NCAA tournament, North Carolina had a record of 32–2.
 The other teams that advanced with North Carolina were Georgetown, Houston and Louisville.
 The Tar Heels actually finished in a tie for first in the ACC regular season with the Ralph Sampson-led Virginia Cavaliers.
 In the semifinals, North Carolina defeated Houston 68–63 in New Orleans, while Georgetown defeated Louisville 50–46.

 The national title game against Georgetown was evenly matched throughout.
 However, with 17 seconds left on the clock, and the Tar Heels behind by 1 point, Jordan made what ended up being the game-winning shot to put the Tar Heels up 63–62.
 On Georgetown's ensuing possession, Hoya guard Fred Brown inexplicably passed the ball directly to Worthy with no Georgetown player anywhere near the pass.
 Worthy attempted to dribble out the clock, but was fouled with 2 seconds left.
 He missed both free throws, but Georgetown had no timeouts left.
 The Hoyas missed a halfcourt shot as time expired, giving Smith his first national championship in his seventh appearance in the Final Four.

 Second national championship

 Dean Smith's 1992–93 squad featured George Lynch, Eric Montross, Brian Reese, Donald Williams, and Derrick Phelps.
 The Tar Heels started out with an 8–0 record and were ranked #5 in the country when they met #6 Michigan in the semi-finals of the Rainbow Classic.
 The Wolverines, led by the Fab Five in their sophomore season, won 79–78 on a last-second shot.
 North Carolina bounced back with nine straight wins before losing back-to-back road games against unranked Wake Forest and #5 Duke.
 After seven more straight wins, the Tar Heels were ranked #1 heading into the last week of the regular season (their first #1 ranking since the start of the 1987–88 season).
 North Carolina beat #14 Wake Forest and #6 Duke to close out the regular season and clinch the top seed in the ACC tournament.
 North Carolina reached the tournament final, but they lost 77–75 to Georgia Tech without Derrick Phelps, who was injured.
-Nonetheless, North Carolina was awarded the top seed in the East Regional of the NCAA tournament, defeating #16-seed East Carolina (85-65), #8-seed Rhode Island (112-67), #4-seed Arkansas (80-74) and #2-seed Cincinnati (75-68) to reach the Final Four in New Orleans.
+Nonetheless, North Carolina was awarded the top seed in the east regional of the 1993 NCAA tournament, defeating #16-seed East Carolina (85–65), #8-seed Rhode Island (112–67), #4-seed Arkansas (80–74) and #2-seed Cincinnati (75–68) to reach the Final Four in New Orleans.